pollyl/songcloud/README.md

-# ignitemotherboard
+# SongCloud

 ##Vision
-Project Motherboard is an online songbook that streamlines worship preparation (and playing).
+SongCloud is an online songbook that streamlines worship preparation (and playing).

 ##Areas
 - Planning a set